Chocolate Shoofly Pie

 It also doesn’t help when I have to remake a pie multiple times in order to get it right.
 But hey!
 That’s what I’m here for — to do all the recipe testing multiple times to make sure your pie comes out perfect on the first try.

 This month I decided to do something a little bit different: in a sea of apple and pumpkin and pecan pies, I’m sharing my favorite “fall” pie: shoofly pie.
-Which really isn’t a seasonal pie at all, but the spiced molasses flavor always makes me think of cooler weather, and thus: it’s a fall pie.
+This really isn’t a seasonal pie at all, but the spiced molasses flavor always makes me think of cooler weather, and thus: it’s a fall pie.

 This isn’t just any old shoofly pie, either.
 It’s a chocolate shoofly pie.
 Not a fan of chocolate?
 Want the original, authentic version?
 Leave it out!
 If you’re looking for a little extra decadence and flavor, however, chocolate is a perfect addition.

-But first off, let’s talk the basics.
+But first off, let’s talk about the basics.
 What the heck is shoofly pie?
 Where did it come from?
 Have you ever heard of it before?

 What is Shoofly Pie?